Effects Of Long-Term Depression On Mental Health And Treatment Options

 Takeaway

-Persistent symptoms of depression that last for months or years can be distressing to cope with.
-If you’re living with these symptoms, know you’re not alone.
+Persistent symptoms of clinical depression that last for months or years can be distressing to cope with.
+If you’re living with these feelings and symptoms, know you’re not alone.
 Treatment can be effective and is available in both online and in-person formats.
 Consider contacting a licensed professional for further guidance and support regarding your symptoms.